 He is also active in local and state 4-H leadership roles, including judging demonstrations and public speaking.
 Also judging electronics, photography, woodworking, robotics, computer, and rocketry projects at several county fairs and the Kansas State Fair.

-Vaughn has been turning for 17 years .
+Vaughn has been turning since 2004 .
 When he retired his excuse for getting into wood turning was “It will keep me off the streets and out of the bars.”

-He turns mostly segmented pieces however he also turns solid vessels along with figurines, game calls, ect.
+He turns mostly segmented pieces however he also turns solid vessels along with figurines, game calls, etc.

 Vaughn is a member of the Kansas Association of Woodturners (KAW) a Topeka club along with a woodworking club (Sawdusters) also of Topeka.
 Currently he is the Treasure for the KAW club and past Treasure of the Sawdusters club.
 He also belong to The Topeka Bow Hunters (THE) an archery club where he served as President and board member for a number of years.